 In June 2019, an unexpected power outage incident occurred at the flash-based memory manufacturing facilities operated by Flash Ventures in Yokkaichi, Japan.
 The power outage incident impacted the facilities and process tools and resulted in the damage of flash wafers in production and a reduction in the Company's flash wafer availability.
 As a result of this incident, the Company incurred charges of \$68 million in its fiscal 2020, all incurred in the three months ended October 4, 2019, which were recorded in Cost of revenue and primarily consisted of unabsorbed manufacturing overhead costs.
-The Company is pursuing recovery of its losses associated with this event; however, the amount of any recovery cannot be estimated at this time.
+The Company continues to pursue recovery of its losses associated with this event; however, the total amount of recovery cannot be estimated at this time.

 In May 2019, the Company entered into additional agreements with Kioxia to extend Flash Ventures to a new wafer fabrication facility, known as "K1," located in Kitakami, Japan.
 The primary purpose of K1 is to provide clean room space to continue the transition of existing flash-based wafer capacity to newer technology nodes.
-Output from the initial production line at K1 began in the second half of fiscal year 2020, although meaningful output from K1 is not expected to begin until the first half of fiscal year 2021.
-The Company's share of the initial commitment for K1 will result in equipment investments, relocation and other start-up costs which are expected to be incurred primarily through the second half of fiscal year 2020.
+Output from the initial production line at K1 began in the third quarter of fiscal year 2020, although meaningful output from K1 is not expected to begin until the end of calendar 2020.
+The Company's share of the initial commitment for K1 will result in equipment investments, relocation and other start-up costs which are expected to be incurred primarily through the end of fiscal year 2020.
 The Company also agreed to prepay an aggregate of approximately \$360 million over a 3-year period beginning in the first half of fiscal year 2020 toward K1 building depreciation, to be credited against future wafer charges.
-As of January 3, 2020, remaining committed prepayments totaled \$265 million.
+As of April 3, 2020, remaining committed prepayments totaled \$205 million.